FangmingXie/SingleCellArchetype/README.md

 ```

 ### Step 3. follow the tutorials
-in your own jupyter notebook or jupyter lab.
+Run through the tutorials in your own jupyter notebook or jupyter lab.
+- `sca/tutorial_minimum.ipynb`
+- `sca/tutorial_complete.ipynb`